 Hopefully, this has been an insightful dive into the world of online purchase scams.
 Starling takes the security of our customers and accounts extremely seriously, using our very clever people and our seriously impressive tech, we work around the clock to prevent financial crime.

-If you’d like to learn more about the world of financial crime, or protecting yourself from fraud, you can check out the other blogs in our financial crime series.
+If you’d like to learn more about the world of financial crime, or how to protect yourself from fraud, you can check out the other blogs in our protecting your money online series.

-You can also visit the website of our friends over at TakeFive.
+When you’re shopping online, always take time to think about safety.
+For more advice on how to stay safe, you can visit the website of our friends over at TakeFive.
 Take Five to Stop Fraud is a national campaign, backed by the government, that offers advice to help everyone protect themselves from financial fraud.